SciML/NBodySimulator.jl/docs/src/index.md

 sim_result = run_simulation(simulation)
 ```
 ### Magnetic Interaction
-An N-body system consisting of `MagneticParticle`s can be used for simulation of interacting magnetic dipoles, though such dipoles cannot rotate in space.
+An N-body system consisting of `MagneticParticle`s can be used for the simulation of interacting magnetic dipoles, though such dipoles cannot rotate in space.
 Such a model can represent single domain particles interacting under the influence of a strong external magnetic field.
 To create a magnetic particle, one specifies its location in space, velocity, and the vector of its magnetic moment.
 The following code shows how we can construct an iron particle:
 ```julia
 iron_dencity = 7800 # kg/m^3